 Red Riding Hood exits stage left sighing.

-SET 98: STORY TELLING!
+STORY TELLING!
 No writing here!
 No book to help!
-Just tell a story to someone in your family or a friend on a zoom conference.
+Just tell a story to someone in your family or a friend.
+You could Skype, Facetime or Zoom your story.
 It can be one that you already know or one that you have read recently.
 It could be one that you have enjoyed or your favourite story of all time!
 You could make the story up as you go along.
 Whatever you decide to do, make sure that you tell it in an expressive way.

 Why not read a poem called, 'The Night Mail' by WH Auden.
 It is famous for its rhythm.
 If read accurately it sounds like the chugging of a steam train.
 See if you can find a short film version of the poem and listen to the rhythm as it is read out.

-SET 96: NURSERY RHYMES AREN'T JUST FOR YOUNGSTERS!
+NURSERY RHYMES AREN'T JUST FOR YOUNGSTERS!
 I'm sure that a some of you, especially in the Juniors, might not believe the statement above but I think that you can use a nursery rhyme in a creative way.
-Check them out:
+Check out my list below:

 STORY NURSERY RHYMES.
 1. Write the story behind the Humpty Dumpty nursery rhyme.
 2. Write a story that explains Little Bo Peep's problem with her sheep.
 Is there a happy ending?
 3. Write the real story behind 'Ring a ring a roses'.
 4. Why did Jack have to be nimble and quick?
 Why did he have to jump over the candle stick.
 Write his story from his point of view.
 Remember all stories have to have: 1.
 A beginning, where you set the scene and introduce the main character.
 2. A middle section where most of the action takes place and the problem arises.
 3. The end or conclusion of the story should solve the problem satisfactorily tying up any loose ends.